Could My Dog/Cat Be Pregnant? Recognizing Pregnancy Signs and Understanding Confirmation Methods

 Cat Pregnancy Signs

-- Cessation of Heat:If your cat previously had regular estrous cycles, estrus will stop after pregnancy, which is one of the earliest signs you can notice.
+- Cessation of Heat Cycle:If your cat previously had regular heat cycles, the heat cycle will stop after pregnancy, which is one of the earliest signs you may notice.

-- Increased Appetite:Especially in the mid-to-late stages of pregnancy, the mother cat's food intake will increase significantly to meet her own and the fetus's nutritional needs.
+- Increased Appetite:Especially in the middle and late stages of pregnancy, the mother cat's food intake will increase significantly to meet her own and the fetus' nutritional needs.

-- Weight Gain and Abdominal Swelling:Usually after the 4th-5th week of pregnancy, you can observe a steady increase in the cat's weight, and the abdomen begins to gradually swell.
+- Weight Gain and Abdominal Distension:Usually after the 4th-5th week of pregnancy, a steady increase in the cat's weight can be observed, and the abdomen begins to gradually bulge.

 - Behavioral Changes:Pregnant cats may become quieter, gentler, and like to sleep, or they may become particularly clingy and seek affection from their owners.
 Nesting behavior may also occur before delivery.

-- Morning Sickness:Similar to dogs, a few cats may also experience brief vomiting in early pregnancy (around weeks 3-4).
+- Morning Sickness:Similar to dogs, a few cats may also experience temporary vomiting in early pregnancy (around weeks 3-4).

 How Does a Veterinarian Confirm Pregnancy?
 Reliable Professional Methods